slopezpereyra/slopezpereyra.github.io/_posts/2023-11-07-OnArchetypes.md

 of millennial evolution.
 They are *arkhitypía* in that they exist deep beyond the cognitive regions of our brain, evoking typical patterns of behavior across a range of biological species, while being perhaps impossible to represent by means of pure cognition or imagination.
+One can only imagine how broad and deep our affective dispositions, particularly those that exist well beyond the reach of conscious thought.